StatsProIO/StatsPro/README.md

 * Basic understanding of Laravel.

 #### Steps
-1. Run this command to start containers to run nginx, the Marble Metics app, and Postgres
+1. Run this command to start containers to run nginx, the StatsPro app, and Postgres
     ```bash
     make rebuild-local
     ```
-2. Manually connect to the database with username `postgres` and password `postgres` create a `marble_metrics` database.
+2. Manually connect to the database with username `postgres` and password `postgres` create a `stats_pro` database.
 3. Now you'll need to SSH into the app container to install all Javascript and PHP dependencies and run our Vite server.
 This will compile and serve up our frontend resources.
     ```bash
     docker-compose exec app /bin/bash